 Human parvovirus infection is most common among elementary school-age children during outbreaks in the winter and spring months, but anyone can become ill with it anytime of the year.
-It spreads from person to person, just like a cold, often through respiratory secretions and hand-to-hand contact.
+It spreads from person to person, just like a cold, often through breathing, coughing and saliva, so it can spread through close contact between people and hand-to-hand contact.

 Parvovirus infection can also spread through blood.
-A pregnant woman who is infected can pass the virus to her baby.
+An infected pregnant woman can pass the virus to her baby.

 The illness is contagious in the week before the rash appears.
-Once the rash appears, the person with the illness is no longer considered contagious and doesn't need to be isolated.
+Once the rash appears, you or your child are no longer considered contagious and don't need to be isolated.

 Parvovirus and anemia

-Parvovirus infection can cause serious complications for people with anemia, a condition in which red blood cells, which carry oxygen to all the parts of your body, are used up faster than your bone marrow can replace them.
+Parvovirus infection can cause serious complications for people with anemia.
+Anemia is a condition in which cells that carry oxygen to all the parts of your body (red blood cells) are used up faster than your bone marrow can replace them.
 Parvovirus infection in people with anemia may stop the production of red blood cells and cause an anemia crisis.
 People with sickle cell anemia are at particular risk.